-maps approach for enhancing images painted on implicit manifolds [20]-[22].
-In [23], they extend their results to images painted on triangulated manifolds.
-All these implementations of the Beltrami flow are done by explicit numerical schemes that require an upper bound on the time step used and might result in many iterations (semi-implicit schemes based on operator splitting, as done in [24]-[26], exist only for gray-level images).
+Sochen et. al. [17], [18], [19] extended the Beltrami flow for images painted on explicit and implicit manifolds.
+They have also shown the Beltrami flow to be a generalization of the harmonic maps approach for enhancing images painted on implicit manifolds [20], [21], [22].
+In [23] they extend their results to images painted on triangulated manifolds.
+All these implementations of the Beltrami flow are done by explicit numerical schemes that require an upper bound on the time step used and might result in many iterations (semi-implicit schemes based on operator splitting, as done in [24], [25], [26], exist only for gray level images).

 Many methods exist for the smoothing of meshes and graphic objects.
-For a relevant approach, where the bilateral filter is used for mesh denoising (see [27] for other approaches based on image regularization methods).
+For a relevant approach, where the bilateral filter is used for mesh denoising see [27].
+See the references there for other approaches based on image regularization methods.
 There are also methods for the joint smoothing of manifolds and the images painted on them.
-For PDE-based algorithms, see [28] and [29], where the triangulated manifolds and the images undergo anisotropic diffusions.
-The numerical scheme in [28] consists of Loop's subdivision, while [29] uses a finite element discretization in space.
-Both use semi-implicit finite-difference discretizations in time.
+For PDE based algorithms see [28] and [29], where the triangulated manifolds and the images undergo anisotropic diffusions.
+The numerical scheme in [28] consists of Loop's subdivision while [29] uses a finite element discretization in space.
+Both use semi-implicit finite difference discretizations in time.
 These methods for either manifold or for joint manifold and image smoothing do not enjoy the natural and simple geometrical model that the Beltrami kernel introduces.
-They usually do not have its smoothing quality, efficiency, and simplicity of implementation.
+They usually do not have its smoothing quality, efficiency and simplicity of implementation.

-A short-time kernel has been suggested for 1-D nonlinear diffusion in [30] and an approximation for the 2-D Beltrami operator in [31].
-In [11], a short-time oriented Gaussian kernel is used to implement vector-valued image regularization.
-Here, we briefly review some of the ideas introduced in [32] and [33] and construct a 2-D short-time kernel for the Beltrami flow.
-This kernel enables the implementation of the Beltrami flow by "convolving" the image with the kernel, similarly to the solution of the heat equation by a convolution with a Gaussian kernel.
+A short time kernel has been suggested for 1D non-linear diffusion in [30] and an approximation for the 2D Beltrami operator in [31].
+In [11] a short time oriented Gaussian kernel is used to implement vector-valued image regularization.
+Here we briefly review some of the ideas introduced in [32], [33] and construct a 2D short time kernel for the Beltrami flow.
+This kernel enables the implementation of the Beltrami flow by 'convolving' the image with the kernel, similarly to the solution of the heat equation by a convolution with a Gaussian kernel.
 This implementation replaces the conventional method of solving the first variation of the Beltrami functional as a gradient descent PDE process by the appropriate numerical schemes.

-On a theoretical level, the derivation of the kernel gives a better geometrical understanding of the Beltrami flow and shows that the bilateral filter [34]-[36] is actually a Euclidean approximation of it.
+On a theoretical level, the derivation of the kernel gives a better geometrical understanding of the Beltrami flow and shows that the bilateral filter [34], [35], [36] is actually a Euclidean approximation of it.
 For images painted on manifolds, the kernel combines the geometry of the image and that of the manifold into one metric tensor, thus enabling a natural unified approach for the manipulation of both.
-The main practical advantages of the kernel include the ability to select an arbitrary time step for the Beltrami flow and a straightforward applicability of the kernel to all common types of images (grayscale, color, painted on manifolds, etc.) and manifolds (parametric and triangulated).
+The main practical advantages of the kernel include the ability to select an arbitrary time step for the Beltrami flow and a straightforward applicability of the kernel to all common types of images (gray scale, color, painted on manifolds, etc.) and manifolds (parametric and triangulated).

-In order to compute the short-time kernel we need to calculate geodesic distances between pixels in the image.
-For regular 2-D images and images painted on parametric manifolds we use fast marching [37]-[39] on parametric manifolds [40], [41].
-For images painted on triangulated manifolds, we use fast marching on triangulated manifolds [42].
+In order to compute the short time kernel we need to calculate geodesic distances between pixels in the image.
+For regular 2D images and images painted on parametric manifolds we use fast marching [37], [38], [39] on parametric manifolds [40], [41].
+For images painted on triangulated manifolds we use fast marching on triangulated manifolds [42].